Vita-Diva/bttcdoc/docs/en/validator/node.md

 * tron_grid_url - event service for Tron mainnet node, used to query event logs.Example:tron_grid_url = "http://47.252.35.194:8547"

-Save the changes in heimdall-config.toml.
+Save the changes in delivery-config.toml.

 ##### Configure the BTTC node

-Open for editing ~/.bor/data/bor/static-nodes.json.
+Open for editing ~/.bttc/data/bttc/static-nodes.json.

 In static-nodes.json, change the following: